whitemask-1/aws-ecs-terraform-infrastructure/docs/README.md

 ## Screenshots

-Add the following screenshots to showcase your project:
+The following screenshots have been added to showcase the project:

 ### 1. Terraform Apply Success
 - Screenshot of `terraform apply` completing successfully